2023 Solar Incentives Guide for Ferguson, PA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
-An incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a given percentage of your solar system's cost.
+When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
+One of the incentives many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a certain percentage of your solar system's cost.

-The ITC can be applied to solar systems installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
-The credit initially covered 30% of the total cost — for panels, labor, accessories and equipment — although it may range from 26-30%, depending on the installation date of your solar system.
-There is no cap on the claim amount.
+The ITC applies to the total cost of solar panel installation, including the panels themselves as well as accessories, equipment and labor.
+This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
+The tax credit ranges from 26-30% of total costs depending on when your project was completed.
+There is no maximum claim amount.

 State & Local Solar Incentives

-Some solar incentives may be offered at the local or state level.
-Similar to federal incentives, these may include tax credits, rebates and more.
-Incentives might be handled by your county or municipality, or by the state of Pennsylvania.
-Some incentives might only be available for a limited time, while others are ongoing.
+Some solar incentives are often also offered at the local or state level.
+As with federal incentives, these might include rebates, tax credits and more.
+These incentives might be offered by your county or municipality, or by the Pennsylvania government.
+Some incentives may be ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Ferguson